Metaverse-Nabeel/OOP-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My Enumerables <a name="about-project"></a>
+# 📖 OOP school library <a name="about-project"></a>

-**My Enumerables** "In this project you will learn how to use a module inside your class.
-For this you will create a class MyList and a module MyEnumerable.
-Your module MyEnumerable will implement a subset of the functionality of Enumerable."
+**OOP school library** "In this project, you will start building your school library app.
+In this initial step, you will implement the classes to represent students and teachers."

 ## 🛠 Built With <a name="built-with"></a>